Carey851/base-beat-tap/README.md

 5. Confirm that new instructions are accurate and easy to follow.

 If the project later adopts a formal contribution process, link to it from this section.

+## Troubleshooting

+If setup or usage is unclear, try the following steps:

+- Confirm that the repository was cloned successfully.
+- Make sure you are working from the project root directory.
+- Check for dependency, package, or configuration files.
+- Review available scripts or commands defined by the project.